CharlesCtno/Skadi/VISION.md

 The site is built for friends and family first, with the ambition to grow into a wider community over time.
 The tone is personal, warm, and lightly humorous, the writing of someone who takes the mountains seriously but never themselves.

-The bike tab is the soul of the site: full narrative travel writing meant to inspire.
+The bike tab works as a travelling journal: full narrative travel writing meant to inspire.
 The summits tab is a living logbook of completed and planned ascents.

 **Today, the product is ready to tell stories:** publish tracks from the sheet, drop Markdown under `journal/`, open the immersive bike récit or summit popups, and let Skadi help readers explore.
-What remains is mostly content and polish—not blocking features.
+What remains is mostly content and polish, not blocking features.

 ---